在线咨询

 To enhance the verification effort, the same high-level description is used to automatically create a consistent verification environment from C to RTL, including high speed transaction-level models, ensuring that the intent specified by the system engineer is preserved.
 This replaces the slow, manual process of creating models and incrementally adding structure, concurrency and parallelism to develop transaction-level, behavioral and RTL models.
 Called manual progressive refinement, misinterpretations and syntax errors are introduced as the various models are hand-coded, creating a verification and model maintenance nightmare.

 Algorithmic synthesis solves the fundamental problem of creating transaction-level models for new signal processing hardware.
 Algorithmic synthesis tools automatically generate transaction-level models from a pure ANSI C++ description, adding structure, parallelism and concurrency to create models at various levels of abstraction.
 These SystemC and System Verilog models, with their hierarchy and parallelism, provide design teams with powerful options for system-level verification.
-Although transaction-level modeling challenges remain for cpus, third-party IP and embedded memory, algorithmic synthesis frees the designer from manually creating these models for signal processing hardware, resolving one part of the transaction level model creation problem.
+Although transaction-level modeling challenges remain for CPUs, third-party IP and embedded memory, algorithmic synthesis frees the designer from manually creating these models for signal processing hardware, resolving one part of the transaction level model creation problem.

 Conclusion